 Also in 2011, Mewburn published several picture books, including: Three Cheers for No-ears, illustrated by Deborah Hinde (Scholastic NZ); The Grumblebee, illustrated by Ingrid Berzins (Scholastic NZ); Moon Cow, illustrated by Dierdre Copeland (Penguin NZ); and Hester & Lester (Random House NZ).

-Mewburn also added to his educational publishing oeuvre with four new titles for Oxford University Press: Going Underground, Wierd and Wonderful Sporting Traditions, Green Power, and Gold Seekers, all illustrated by Cameron Macintosh.
+Mewburn also added to her educational publishing oeuvre with four new titles for Oxford University Press: Going Underground, Weird and Wonderful Sporting Traditions, Green Power, and Gold Seekers, all illustrated by Cameron Macintosh.
 (Oxford University Press, 2011)

 Melu, written by Kyle Mewburn and illustrated by Ali Teo and John O’Reilly, was published by Scholastic in 2012.
 Melu was a finalist in the 2013 New Zealand Post Children’s Book Awards in the Picture Book category, and won the Children's Choice award in the same year.
 The Te Reo edition, Ko Meru, was awarded the Te Kura Pounamu Award for a distinguished contribution to literature written in Te Reo Māori at the 2013 LIANZA Children's Book Awards.

 Chick’s Sick, written by Kyle Mewburn and illustrated by Ali Teo and John O’Reilly, was published by Scholastic NZ in 2013, and in the same year Tumble Ted, illustrated by Mathew Russell, was released.
 A Perfect Chirpy Christmas (Random House NZ) was another 2013 offering from Mewburn, and incorporated the illustrations of Patrick McDonald.